 In a professional sector like the Sydney Accounting industry, very few people tender their resignation in the heat of the moment.
 For most, the thought of resigning brings about feelings of nerves, stress and dread, despite the excitement about a new job.
 On the day, just stepping into your manager’s office with the intent of leaving your job and handing in your resignation requires a serious level of conviction and commitment.

-So, think about this: you have a new job lined up, you have everything in order, your resignation letter has been written and you’ve prepared your reasons for wanting to leave with two weeks notice offered.
+So, think about this: you have a new job lined up, you have everything in order, your resignation letter has been written and you’ve prepared your reasons for wanting to leave giving the appropriate notice offered as per your employment contract.
 What happens when your manager then tells you they refuse to accept your resignation?

 Suddenly, all your carefully laid plans to resign from a job and those weeks or even months of preparation have gone straight out the window.
 Or have they?
 Can an employer (legally or otherwise) reject your request to tender a resignation?
 Do the company policies support your manager?
 Will you be forced to remain at this job simply because they say so?